Mongolia: South Gobi Mining

-In May 2017, after over four years of voluntary negotiations, the herders successfully reached agreements with Rio Tinto and the local government to settle their dispute.
-These agreements set the path for more complete compensation for lost pasture land and livelihoods, as well as the resolution of water issues.
-The broader outcome of these resolutions was allowing the herders the ability to continue the traditional practices of their ancestors.
-Accountability Counsel is continuing to support herders to ensure that these agreements are implemented well.
+In May 2017, after over four years of voluntary negotiations, the herders successfully reached agreements with the mining company and the local government to resolve their original complaints.
+These agreements set the path for more complete compensation, improved access to water and organization of pasture resources, and represent an important step towards allowing local herders to continue the traditional practices of their ancestors.
+Accountability Counsel is continuing our support to ensure that these agreements are implemented well.

 “These agreements represent a huge amount of hard work and progress in our four years of negotiations.
 We will continue to be vigilant and make sure what has been agreed to is actually accomplished, but today we feel that our complaints about the negative impact of this mine on local herders are starting to be addressed in a serious way.” — Battsengel Lkhamdoorov, a member of the Elected Herder Team that negotiated with Oyu Tolgoi and the local government

 The OT Mine has faced fierce community resistance in Mongolia for years.
 One of the biggest concerns is the project’s water requirement, as water is a scarce and valuable resource in the South Gobi desert.
 Traditional nomadic herders, who have lived in the region for centuries, have already experienced problems with wells going dry.
 Additionally, the infrastructure and construction related to the project have degraded and fragmented herders’ traditional pastures, forcing some of them to abandon their herding lifestyles.
 Several herders have already experienced devastating herd loss and other impacts after being forced to resettle because of the OT Project.
 Furthermore, herders have complained that the company forced them to sign unfair contracts in violation of their rights.